What your credit file and credit score really means

 They will have their own scoring system which we, as consumers, will never get to see.

 Experian rank their credit score from 0 to 999

 Equifax rank their credit score from 0 to 600

 CallCredit rank their credit score from 1 to 5

-As you can see from the above, there is no right or wrong score in regard to what lenders see.
+As you can see from the above, there is already a discrepancy between scores and whether one is right or wrong in regards to what lenders see.

 In short, it’s not your Credit Score which is most important, but your Credit Record which is what lenders will assess when deciding whether to offer you credit and is what should be treated with the utmost care and importance.

 Every time we take out credit with a lender, whether it is a store card, a hire purchase, a credit card or loan, this is registered on our Credit Record and the conduct on these accounts, along with other personal details, gives a much more in depth picture of how reputable and trustworthy we are as a potential borrower.